MAzewail/Radar-System-Python-Arduino/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as permitted by the license.

-## Acknowledgments

-- This project was inspired by [add inspiration/source].
-- Special thanks to [contributors' names] for their valuable contributions.

 ## Contact

-If you have any questions or feedback, please feel free to contact [your name] at [your email address].
+If you have any questions or feedback, please feel free to contact me.

 We hope you find this Radar System project both interesting and useful!
 Thank you for your interest and support.